Sagrada Familia and Park Guell Combo Audio Ticket

-This guide will help you find the right entrance among the three gates so you can get a hassle-free visit to this incredible basilica.
+This guide will help you find the right entrance among the three gates so you can visit this incredible basilica without hassle.

 This table will help you identify the right entrance for your visit to the Basilica: